VEGAN LOADED NACHOS

 BLACK BEANS METHOD

-*** See bottom of recipe for instructions on how to cook with dried beans
+*** See the bottom of the recipe for instructions on how to cook with dried beans

 - 2 1/2 cups of soaked and cooked black beans